 Natural Heritage Tree Project

 The project is engaging WI members across Wales as champions of trees in their local communities.
-Members are being supported to survey, observe, preserve, protect and engage communities in tree planning and on-going monitoring.
-They are also raise awareness about the value of trees to the wider public.
+Members are being supported to survey, observe, preserve, protect and engage communities in tree planting and on-going monitoring.
+They are also raising awareness about the value of trees to the wider public.

 Trees in Wales' town and cities deliver many social benefits as well as mitigating climate change.
 However, recent studies show that 73% of urban areas in Wales have lost trees since 2010 and 7,000 trees were lost between 2006 and 2013.
 This project will aim to help reverse this decline.